Xymist/hugo-public/content/post/surprisingly-long-timescales.md

     hugo
 }
 ```

+Why reinvent what someone else has so beautifully wrought, hm?

 I've taken the opportunity to update many of my old blog posts, reducing typos and so on, and to expand greatly my Projects section.
 That's somewhere between vanity and marketing, I think.